When to Plant Tomatoes In Pennsylvania?

 How Long Does A Tomato Plant Need to Grow?

 Tomatoes take about 60-100 days to grow from seeds to mature plants.
-They are ready to harvest once they turn red in color.
+They are ready to harvest once they turn red.
 They are the most flavorful when they have completely ripened.

 Health Benefits of Tomatoes